michaelpatrickpurcell/xix/README.md

 After each exchange, you will check to see if the game ends.

-If the game did not end, you will redistribute the cards that were played during the previous exchange via a draft.
-Then, you will play another exchange as described above.
+If not, you will redistribute the cards that were played during the previous exchange via a draft.
+Then, you will play another exchange.

 You win if you have more points than your opponent when the game ends.